nithishsekar/nithishsekar.github.io/_pages/index.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/unsplash-image-1.jpg
 excerpt: "Hello, fellow lifeforms!
 I am Nithish Sekar.
 I am a Big Data Professional with focus on Big Data Engineering and Data Science.
 I like to learn about the various up and coming technologies in this field and keep myself constantly updated.
 This blog is my way of giving back to the community."
+#intro:
+# - excerpt: 'Hello, fellow lifeforms!
+I am Nithish Sekar.
+I am a Big Data Professional with focus on Big Data Engineering and Data  Science.
+I like to learn about the various up and coming technologies in this field and keep myself constantly updated.
+This blog is my way of giving back to the community.'

 ---